University of Wisconsin Armory and Gymnasium: Republican convention of 1904

+Later history

 The anti-military sentiment in Wisconsin that occurred after World War I resulted in the elimination of compulsory military training.
 The Red Gym was also no longer used for Big Ten basketball games following the construction of the university field house in 1930.
 In the 1930s and 1940s, much of the first and second floors was partitioned into offices.
 With diminishing use of the building after World War II, plans were made to demolish it; however, popular sentiment delayed those plans.
 When a new gym was constructed on the west end of campus in 1963, the building was again slated for demolition, and again received a reprieve.
 In the 1960s, it once again saw military use as ROTC headquarters.
 A firebomb aimed at the building by anti-war protesters in 1970 resulted in severe damage, which was repaired.
 Since then, the building has seen various administrative uses; it currently houses student services-related offices and centers.

-The University of Wisconsin Armory and Gymnasium was declared a National Historic Landmark in 1993.
+The University of Wisconsin Armory and Gymnasium was declared a National Historic Landmark in 1993, considered significant at the national level for hosting the 1904 Wisconsin Republican Convention, which was "a seminal event in the history of the Progressive Movement..." which "...directly or indirectly affected every institution and every person in the United States."